-6.2 Results with input and outcome measures
+6.2 Results with service types

-Tables 5 presents logit estimates of equation (4) that include not one but two measures of the training received by JTPA treatment group members.
-We interpret these inputs as potential proxies for impacts.
-Respondents receiving only inexpensive services (or no services at all) might reason that as a result the program can have had little if any impact, while participants who receive expensive services such as CT-OS or OJT may draw the opposite conclusion.
+Tables 5 presents logit estimates of equation (4) that include not one but two measures of the service type received by JTPA treatment group members.
 The two measures of service receipt derive from self-reports collected in the NJS follow-up surveys and from administrative data from the individual sites participating in the experiment.
 As shown in Smith and Whalley (2005), these two measures differ substantially; as a result we do not run into collinearity problems when including them both.
 The two data sources code the service types somewhat differently; for comparability and ease of interpretation, we employ just five service types: CT-OS, OJT/WE (which is almost all OJT), JSA, ABE and "other".
 We code a dummy variable for each service type in each data source indicating whether or not the respondent received it; a respondent who received more than one service type in a given data source gets coded based on the training type they receive in their first spell.
+We expect positive evaluations to be relatively more likely when relatively expensive service types, such as CT-OS or OJT, are received.